Build Smart Newsletter

 The Benefits of HERS Ratings

-A primary requirement of participating and earning incentives through the residential new construction offering is for a HERS Rating to be completed for each enrolled home.
-The HERS Rating serves as the measurement and verification component, and for good reason; HERS Raters must meet rigorous certification criteria and are well-equipped to help builders achieve performance targets and navigate local energy codes, voluntary above-code programs such as ENERGY STAR®, and local utility offerings.
+A primary requirement of participating and earning incentives through the residential new construction offering is for a HERS Rating to be completed by a certified building performance consultant for each enrolled home.
+The HERS Rating serves as the measurement and verification component, and for good reason; In order to perform HERS Ratings, building performance consultants (HERS Raters) must meet rigorous certification criteria and are well-equipped to help builders achieve performance targets and navigate local energy codes, voluntary above-code programs such as ENERGY STAR®, and local utility offerings.

 It’s difficult to know the right actions to take until a baseline is established, and once an action is taken, a measurement is needed to determine its effectiveness.
 This principle can certainly be applied to achieving energy efficiency in new homes.
 Will incorporating a new technology or technique help meet and exceed a new energy code or program criteria?
 HERS Raters can run projected ratings to estimate the impact of certain actions, but the real proof is in on-site performance testing conducted to determine inputs into the energy model such as air infiltration, mechanical ventilation airflow rate, and duct leakage.